mozhgans/wikification/README.md

 What is Wikification?
-This Wikification project is based on another context-based Wikification method which is the Wikisim project by Armin Sajadi and Ryan Amaral.
+This Wikification project is based on another context-based Wikification method: the Wikisim project by Armin Sajadi and Ryan Amaral.

 Our work aims to implement a method that performs entity disambiguation and links to Wikipedia’s most relevant pages.